XEDELON/kc_house-prices-prediction/README.txt

 ## What This Project Does

-- Loads and processes data
+- Loads and processes kc_house_data DataSet
-- Performs some analysis (charts, stats, or trends—whatever I needed to figure out)
+- Performs some analysis (charts, stats, or trends—whatever I needed to figure out) on the kc_house_data DataSet to predict prices
-- Uses Python libraries to get the job done efficiently
+- Uses Python libraries

 ## How to Use It